reshmabidikar/dci-exercises-postman/Postman-solution.md

 }
 ```
  - Click **Send**
- - Verify that the response includes the following information:
+ - Verify that the response returns a *201 Created* status with appropriate data.
  - Go to your Github page and verify that the test-repo is created and is private.